 There are exceptions to Romeo and Juliet laws.
 Specifically, these laws do not apply in cases where the older person is in some kind of position of authority over the minor.
 The most common example would be a relationship between a teacher and a student.
 In this situation, the age of consent in Omaha is 18.

-Because of the risks associated with misunderstanding the age of consent, the best way to avoid legal complications is by discussing the matter with an local attorney familiar with sex crime cases.
+Because of the risks associated with misunderstanding the age of consent, the best way to avoid legal complications is by discussing the matter with a sex crimes lawyer near you.

-An Omaha sex crimes lawyer could help build a strong defense against any possible charges.
-A conviction can have long-lasting effects on a person’s reputation and freedom, so it is critical to begin fighting them as soon as possible.
+If you are facing sexual assault accusations, an Omaha sex crimes lawyer could help build a strong defense against any possible charges.
+A sex crime conviction can have long-lasting effects on your reputation and freedom, so it is critical to begin fighting these charges and defending yourself as soon as possible.

-Reach out to the diligent attorneys at Berry Law.
+Reach out to the diligent sex crime attorneys at Berry Law.
 They can help you understand your options and create a defense strategy to give you the best chance of an optimal outcome.
-Contact us today to schedule a confidential consultation.
+Contact us today for a confidential consultation.